[Investigation] Who cares about EU sanctions on Crimea anyway?

 EU regime

-The Greek case study poses the question: is the EU sanctions regime as strong in reality as it looks on paper?
+The Greek case poses the question: Is the EU sanctions regime as strong in reality as it looks on paper?

 And the answer is that EU implementation lacks teeth.